-- 2. dCDN may advertise information relevant to its delivery capabilities (e.g. geographic footprint, reachable address prefixes) prior to any content requests being redirected. - 3.
-A content request from a user agent arrives at uCDN. - 4. uCDN may synchronously request information from dCDN regarding its delivery capabilities to decide if dCDN is a suitable target for redirection of this request. - 5. uCDN redirects the request to dCDN by sending some response (DNS, HTTP) to the user agent. - 6.
-The user agent requests the content from dCDN. - 7. dCDN may synchronously request metadata related to this content from uCDN, e.g. to decide whether to serve it. - 8.
+- Prior to any content request, the uCDN uses the MI to pre=position CDNI metadata to the dCDN, thereby making that metadata available in readiness for later content requests. - 3.
+A content request from a user agent arrives at uCDN. - 4. uCDN may use the RI to synchronously request information from dCDN regarding its delivery capabilities to decide if dCDN is a suitable target for redirection of this request. - 5. uCDN redirects the request to dCDN by sending some response (DNS, HTTP) to the user agent. - 6.
+The user agent requests the content from dCDN. - 7. dCDN may use the MI to synchronously request metadata related to this content from uCDN, e.g. to decide whether to serve it. - 8.
 If the content is not already in a suitable cache in dCDN, dCDN may acquire it from uCDN. - 9.
 The content is delivered to dCDN from uCDN. - 10.
 The content is delivered to the user agent by dCDN. - 11.
-Some time later, perhaps at the request of the CSP (not shown) uCDN may instruct dCDN to purge the content to ensure it is not delivered again. - 12.
-After one or more content delivery actions by dCDN, a log of delivery actions may be provided to uCDN.
+Some time later, perhaps at the request of the CSP (not shown) uCDN may use the CI to instruct dCDN to purge the content, thereby ensuring it is not delivered again. - 12.
+After one or more content delivery actions by dCDN, a log of delivery actions may be provided to uCDN using the LI.